codefellows/seattle-code-301n24/curriculum/class-13/README.md

 ## Learning Objectives

-As a result of completing lecture 14 of Code 301, students will:
+As a result of completing lecture 13 of Code 301, students will:

 - Describe and Define
   - UPDATE
   - PUT
-  - Diversity and Inclusion
 - Be able to update a resources in a mongo database
 - Be able to update a resource instantly in a React application and have that resource state persist on reload

 ## Notes

 1. Why do we need to talk about Diversity and Inclusion?
 1. What does the U stand for in CRUD?
 1. How do we find a record by id and update it in Mongoose?
 1. Sending an axios request to update a record:
   ```javaScript
   const SERVER = 'http://localhost:3001';